What Do Financial Quantitative Analyst Do?

 Speaking: Talking to others to convey information effectively.

 - Global Credit Quantitative Analysis Head

 - Investment Strategist

 In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Quantitative Analyst.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Quantitative Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 13,100 job openings in this field each year.
+There will be an estimated 13,100 positions for Financial Quantitative Analyst per year.